-(II.)
-That man's defection from his primitive state was merely voluntary, and from the unconstrained choice of his own mutable and selfdetermining will.

-For the asserting of this truth, take the following PROPOSITIONS :
+Secondly.
+That man's defection from his primitive state, was merely voluntary, and from the unconstrained choice of his own mutable and self-determining will.
+For the asserting of this truth, take the following propositions.

-PROPOSITION I. That the nature of man is now become universally depraved and sinful.-This scripture is full of; (1 Kings viii.
-46; Psalm xiv.
-1; Rom. iii.
-10-19, 23; v.
-12, 13, 17-19; 1 John v.
-19, &c.;) and experience and common observation put it beyond dispute.
+1. That the nature of man is now become universally deprayed and sinful.
+This, Scripture is full of,\ and experience and common observation put it beyond dispute.
+It is left then that sin must have had some original among men.

-• AQUINAS, Summa. † De Civitate Dei.
-"No good would be wanting to man which an upright will could possibly desire."-EDIT.

-It is left then, that sin must have had some original among men.

-PROP.
-11. The pure and holy nature of God could never be the original of man's sin.-This is evident in itself.
-God disclaims it; nor can any affirm it of him without denying his very being.
-(Deut. xxxii.
-4; Psalm v.
-4; 3 John 11.)
-He could not be the cause of unholiness, but by ceasing to be holy, which would suppose him mutably holy; and if either God or man must be confessed mutable, it is no difficulty where to lay it.
-Whatever He is, he is essentially; and necessity of existence of being always what he is, remains everlastingly the fundamental attribute of his being.
-(James i.
-17.)
+2. The pure and holy nature of God could never be the original of man's sin.
+This is evident in itself.
+God disclaims it; nor can any affirm it of him without denying his very Being.
+He could not be the cause of unholiness, but by ceasing to be holy, which would suppose him mutably holy; and if either God or man must be confessed mutable, it is no difficulty where to lay it; whatever he is, he is essentially; and necessity of existence, of being always what he is, remains everlastingly the fundamental attribute of his Being.
+James 1, 17.

-PROP.
-111. It is blasphemous and absurd to talk of two principles; (as the Manichees of old;) the one good per se, and the cause of all good; the other evil per se, and the cause of all evil.-Bradwardine's two arguments-1.
-That this would suppose two Gods, two independent beings; 2.
-That it would suppose an evil God-do sufficiently convince this to be full both of blasphemy and contradiction.
+3. It is blasphemous and absurd to talk of two principles, (as the Manichees of old) the one good per se, in itself, and the cause of all good; the other evil per se, and the cause of all evil.

+Bradwardine's two arguments: that this would suppose two gods, two independent beings; and that it would suppose an evil god; do sufficiently convince this to be full both of blasphemy and contradiction.
+Bradwardine de causa Dei.

-PROP.
-IV.
-It was not possible that either external objects, or the temptation of the devil, should necessitate the will of man to sin.- External objects could not; for that were to reject all upon God.
-For if he create objects with such an allective power in them, and create such an appetite in man as cannot but work inordinately and sinfully toward those objects, it must needs infer his efficacious necessitation of sin; being [seeing] it would destroy the truth already established, -that God created man with such a rectitude as that there was a sufficient ability in his superior powers for the cohibition and restraint of the inferior, that they should not work inordinately toward their objects.
-The devil could not do it for the same reason, having no way to move the will of man but by the proposal of objects; yet that by this means (which he could in many respects manage most advantage-ously) he did much help forward the first sin, scripture leaves us not to doubt.
+4. It was not possible that either external objects, or the temptation of the devil should necessitate the will of man to sin.
+External objects could not; for that were to reject all upon God; for if he create objects with such an allective power in them, and create such an appetite in man as cannot but work inordinately and sinfully towards those objects, it must needs infer his efficacious necessitation of sin, being it would destroy the truth already established, that God created man with such a rectitude as that there was a sufficient ability in his superior powers for the cohibition and restraint of the inferior, that they should not work inordinately towards their objects.
+The devil could not do it for the same reason, having no way to move the will of man but by the proposal of objects; yet that by this means (which he could in many respects manage most advantageously) he did much help forward the first sin, Scripture leaves us not to doubt.